 A heater treater is an example of a vessel which uses the principle of temperature change to aid in separation.
 For more on how a Heater Treater works, check out our training level 1 series.

 Gravity separation is the most widely used method for oil emulsion separation.
 The elements in the well stream such as oil and water have different gravities.

 The density differences allow water to separate by gravity.
-With enough time in a non-turbulent state, the differing specific gravities will naturally separate.
+With enough time in a non-turbulent state, the differing specific gravities will naturally separate into distinct layers.

 To picture this, think of the emulsion as Italian dressing.
 If you let the dressing set, the ingredients will separate according to their different specific gravities.
 The olive oil will float on top because it is lighter than the vinegar, and the solids and other ingredients will fall to the bottom because they are the heaviest.